seedstack/website/content/docs/seed/index.md

 * A test module, named "test", containing specific testing tools and fixtures if any.

 Simpler supports consists of only one module, containing the APIs, the SPIs and the implementation.
-For more information about how a supports is organized internally, have a look [here](concepts/modularity).
+For more information about how a support is organized internally, have a look [here](concepts/modularity).

 {{% callout info %}}
 Adding the implementation module of a support to your classpath is enough to activate it.
 The support will initialize